2019/20 New Entrants, Full Time

 Rolling admissions.
 You can start the MPhil / PhD course at any time during the academic year, subject to agreement with the university.

 Journalism at Staffordshire University has a reputation as one of the leading providers of journalism training and education in the UK.

-We enjoy very strong links with the journalism industry, and our undergraduate courses are accredited by the key industry bodies in journalism and public relations.
-Our staff have a wide range of industry expertise including in sports journalism and PR, politics, media law, new media and photojournalism.
+We enjoy very strong links with the journalism industry and our staff have a wide range of industry expertise in areas such as sports journalism and PR, politics, media law, new media and photojournalism.

 Our researchers collaborate with a number of scholars nationally and internationally and operate on a cross-disciplinary basis.
 The team has particular research strengths in new digital media, social media, politics and political communication, photojournalism and the history and sociology of journalism.